Blog

 Planning Love: V-Day Cards

-WRITTEN BY ALINE FADER Some west coast love has infiltrated the internet in the form of the ‘Planning Love’ site that has Valentine’s Day cards for planners, architects, etc… Check it out, they are quite clever!
+Some west coast love has infiltrated the internet in the form of the ‘Planning Love’ site that has Valentine’s Day cards for planners, architects, etc… Check it out, they are quite clever!
 I am hoping to see one that is a classier version of this:

 Read more